Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Methods

 Single-plaquette flips can become inefficient for large systems at low temperatures, where typical loop configurations span many plaquettes.
 To improve mixing, we supplement single-cycle moves with multi-cycle updates that flip $k$ randomly chosen cycles simultaneously:

 where $k$ is drawn uniformly from $\{1, 2, \ldots, k_{\max}\}$ and each $P_i$ is a randomly selected cycle from the cycle basis.
 Since the symmetric difference is associative and commutative, and XOR operation of any number of even-degree subgraphs yields another even-degree subgraph, multi-cycle moves preserve the loop constraint.

-The XOR-based MCMC moves are complete.
 Any valid loop configuration can be reached from any other through a sequence of XOR operations on the basis of cycle and winding.
-This follows from the fact that the bases span the entire cycle space over $\mathrm{GF}(2)$, the Galois field with two elements, where addition is XOR.
+This follows from the fact that the basis cycles span the entire cycle space over $\mathrm{GF}(2)$, the Galois field with two elements, where addition is XOR.
 On an $L \times L$ torus, the cycle space has dimension $L^2 + 1$, comprising $(L^2 - 1)$ independent plaquettes plus two winding cycles.
-Since every even-degree subgraph can be uniquely decomposed as an XOR combination of these bases, the MCMC is ergodic (see Supplemental Material~\cite{supplemental}).
+Since every even-degree subgraph can be uniquely decomposed as an XOR combination of these bases, the MCMC is ergodic.

 At low temperatures where $|u| \to 1$, the loop sum is dominated by large configurations.
 To ensure adequate sampling of the empty graph which is needed for partition function estimation, we employ umbrella sampling~\cite{torrie1977nonphysical} with bias potential as